nicholas-fedor/eui64-calculator/README.md

 ## Overview

 This project provides a simple tool for calculating an EUI-64 IPv6 address using a MAC addresses and IPv6 Prefix.

-### 🎉 A static version of this project is now available at <https://eui64-calculator.nickfedor.com> 🎉

 ### Features